SRJC-Computer-Science-Club/battle-bots/README.md

 * A maximum of 1.0 unit of rotation can be applied per frame
 * Bullets lose damage over time (Damage halved every 2 seconds (exponential decay))
 * Fire rate is decreased linearly with the ship's speed (25% slower fire rate at 100% movement speed)
+* ID can be used to give bots unique behaviors